-I like spicy foods!
-Some of my favorite foods are Pizza, Hot Salsa, Potatoes with Ketchup, Eggplant Parmesan, and Ratatouille.
-Recently I’ve been experimenting with a nightshade-free diet, and guess what?
+I adore spicy foods!
+My favorites are Pizza, Hot Salsa, Eggplant Parmesan, and Ratatouille.
+Recently I’ve been trying a nightshade-free diet, and guess what?
 I feel so much better.
 What’s the real scoop on nightshades?
 Tomatoes, Potatoes, Peppers, Eggplants.
 Are they really part of the Paleo Diet?

 According to Dr. Loren Cordain, professor and author of “The Paleo Diet”, nightshade plants contain toxic substances that can interfere with human digestion causing intestinal permeability, or “leaky gut”, and creating an open invitation to many of our modern auto-immune diseases.